-- (1) The Company did not have any repurchase agreements or loaned securities transactions at December 31, 2018. - (2) The Company did not pledge any of its assets as collateral, which are classified as securities pledged to creditors as of December 31, 2018. - (3) Neither the Company nor its agent has accepted collateral that is permitted by contract or custom to sell or repledge as of December 31, 2018. - (4) The Company did not have securities lending transactions administered by an affiliated agent which is "one line" reported at December 31, 2018. - (5) The Company did not have any repurchase agreements, loaned securities or dollar repurchase agreements at December 31, 2018. - (6) The Company has not accepted collateral that is not permitted by contract or custom to sell or repledge as of December 31, 2018. - (7) The Company did not have any collateral for transactions that extend beyond one year from the reporting date. - F. The Company did not have any repurchase agreements transactions accounted for as secured borrowing at December 31, 2018. - G. The Company did not have any reverse repurchase agreements transactions accounted for as secured at December 31, 2018. - H. The Company did not have any repurchase agreements transactions accounted for as a sale at December 31, 2018. - I. The Company did not have any reverse repurchase agreements transactions accounted for as a sale at December 31, 2018. - J. The Company did not have any real estate at December 31, 2018. - K. The Company did not have any low-income housing tax credits at December 31, 2018.

-L. Restricted Assets
+- (5) The Company has reviewed the loan-backed and structured securities in accordance with SSAP No. 43R in the table above and has concluded that these are performing assets generating investment income to support the needs of the business.
+Furthermore, the Company has no intention to sell the securities at December 31, 2019 before their cost can be recovered and does have the intent and ability to retain the securities for the time sufficient to recover the amortized cost basis; therefore, no OTTI write-down to fair value was determined to have occurred on these securities. - E. The Company had no dollar repurchase agreements and/or securities lending transactions at December 31, 2019. - F. The Company did not have any repurchase agreements transactions accounted for as secured borrowing at December 31, 2019. - G. The Company did not have any reverse repurchase agreements transactions accounted for as secured at December 31, 2019. - H. The Company did not have any repurchase agreements transactions accounted for as a sale at December 31, 2019. - I. The Company did not have any reverse repurchase agreements transactions accounted for as a sale at December 31, 2019. - J. The Company did not have any real estate at December 31, 2019. - K. The Company did not have any low-income housing tax credits at December 31, 2019 or 2018. - L. Restricted Assets

-(1) Restricted assets (including pledged):
+- (1) Restricted assets (including pledged):

-Restricted Asset Category 1 Total Gross (Admitted & Nonadmitted) Restricted from Current Year 2 Total Gross (Admitted & Nonadmitted) Restricted from Prior Year 3 Increase/ (Decrease) (1 minus 2) 4 Total Current Year Nonadmitted Restricted 5 Total Current Year Admitted Restricted (1 minus 4) 6 Percentage Gross (Admitted & Nonadmitted) Restricted to Total Assets 7 Percentage Admitted Restricted to Total Admitted Assets (b) a.
-Subject to contractual obligation for which liability is not shown \$- \$- \$- b.
-Collateral held under security lending agreements \$- \$- \$- c.
-Subject to repurchase agreements \$- \$- \$- d.
-Subject to reverse repurchase agreements \$- \$- \$- e.
-Subject to dollar repurchase agreements \$- \$- \$- f.
-Subject to dollar reverse repurchase agreements \$- \$- \$- g.
-Placed under option contracts \$- \$- \$- h.
-Letter stock or securities restricted as to sale - excluding FHLB capital stock \$- \$- \$- i.
-FHLB capital stock \$- \$- \$- j.
-On deposit with states \$488,629 \$500,809 (\$12,180) \$488,629 0.143 0.147 k.
-On deposit with other regulatory bodies \$- \$- \$- l.
-Pledged collateral to FHLB (including assets backing funding agreements) \$- \$- \$- m.
-Pledged as collateral not captured in other categories \$- \$- \$- n.
-Other restricted assets \$- \$- \$- o.
-Total Restricted Assets \$488,629 \$500,809 (\$12,180) \$- \$488,629 0.143 0.147
+Restricted Category 1 Total Gross (Admitted & Nonadmitted) Restricted from Current Year 2 Total Gross (Admitted & Nonadmitted) Restricted from Prior Year 3 Increase/ (Decrease) (1 minus 2) 4 Total Current Year Nonadmitted Restricted 5 Total Current Year Admitted Restricted (1 minus 4) 6 Gross (Admitted & Nonadmitted) Restricted to Total Assets (a) 7 Admitted Restricted to Total Admitted Assets (b) a.
+Restricted Asset Category: Subject to contractual obligation for which liability is not shown b.
+Collateral held under security lending agreements c.
+Subject to repurchase agreements d.
+Subject to reverse repurchase agreements e.
+Subject to dollar repurchase agreements f.
+Subject to dollar reverse repurchase agreements g.
+Placed under option contracts h.
+Letter stock or securities restricted as to sale - excluding FHLB capital stock i.
+FHLB capital stock j.
+On deposit with states 494,494 \$ 488,629 \$ 5,865 494,494 0.1 0.1 k.
+On deposit with other regulatory bodies l.
+Pledged collateral to FHLB (including assets backing funding agreements) m.
+Pledged as collateral not captured in other categories n.
+Other restricted assets o.
+Total Restricted Assets \$ 494,494 \$ 488,629 \$ 5,865 \$ - \$ 494,494 0.1 0.1

-(a) Column 1 divided by Asset Page, Column 1, Line 28

-(b) Column 5 divided by Asset Page, Column 3, Line 28
+(a) Column 1 divided by Asset Page, Column 1, Line 28 (b) Column 5 divided by Asset Page, Column 3, Line 28

-(2) The Company did not have any assets pledged as collateral not captured in other categories at December 31, 2018.
+(2) The Company did not have any assets pledged as collateral not captured in other categories at December 31, 2019 or 2018.

-(3) The Company did not have any other restricted assets at December 31, 2018.
+(3) The Company did not have any other restricted assets at December 31, 2019 or 2018.

-(4) The Company did not have any collateral received and reflected within its financial statements at December 31, 2018.
+(4) The Company did not have any collateral received and reflected within its financial statements at December 31, 2019.

-M. The Company did not have any working capital finance investments at December 31, 2018.
+M. The Company did not have any working capital finance investments at December 31, 2019.

-N. The Company did not have any offsetting and netting of derivative, repurchase and reverse repurchase, and securities borrowing and securities lending assets or liabilities at December 31, 2018.
+N. The Company did not have any offsetting and netting of derivative, repurchase and reverse repurchase, and securities borrowing and securities lending assets or liabilities at December 31, 2019.